 Organizational scope refers to the set of facilities or activities covered by an ISMS/EMS.
 DOE O 450.1 does not prescribe the organizational scope of an EMS that is integrated into a site's ISMS.
 An ISMS/EMS may include one or more geographic sites within one management organization.
-For example, Western Area Power Administration has implemented an EMS for its entire system across 15 states, the Strategic Petroleum Reserve's ISMS/EMS covers sites in Louisiana and Texas, and the Kansas City Plant's EMS covers one single large building.
+For example, Western Area Power Administration has implemented an EMS for its entire system across 15 States, the Strategic Petroleum Reserve's ISMS/EMS covers sites in Louisiana and Texas, and the Kansas City Plant's EMS covers one single large building.
 On the other hand, separate major contractors at Hanford each have a separate ISMS/EMS.
-The organizational scope of the ISMS/EMS should usually parallel the scope of the existing ISMS.

-The ISMS/EMS should include all activities that occur within that scope, including DOE field offices, contractors (with appropriate flow-down to subcontractors), and other tenant organizations.
-The ISMS/EMS at the Savannah River Site includes the DOE field office, all DOE facilities on site, the Savannah River Ecology Laboratory, the U.S. Forest Service activities on site, and the General Services Administration activities on the site.
+The organizational scope of the ISMS/EMS should usually parallel the scope of the existing ISMS and should include all activities that occur within that scope, including DOE field offices, contractors (with appropriate flow-down to subcontractors), and other tenant organizations.
+The ISMS/EMS at the Savannah River Site includes the DOE field office, all DOE facilities on site, the Savannah River Ecology Laboratory, the U.S. Forest Service activities on site and the General Services Administration activities on site.

-Implementation of an ISMS/EMS at a large site with multiple, semi-autonomous divisions may best be approached by taking advantage of the divisional structure on the site.
+Implementation of an ISMS/EMS at a large site with multiple, semiautonomous divisions may best be approached by taking advantage of the divisional structure on the site.
 This approach was successfully employed at Brookhaven National Laboratory.
-The ISMS/EMS was developed centrally for the entire laboratory and many of the functions of the ISMS/EMS, such as document control and records management were executed through a centralized, on-line management system.
-However, each division was given responsibility to analyze its own separate activities, products and services, to identify the environmental aspects that were present in those activities, products and services, to select those aspects that were significant, and importantly to define their environmental management programs (EMPs) and all the detail that go into them such as operational controls, objectives and targets, performance indicators, roles, authorities and responsibilities, and training needs.
-These divisional sub-systems were tested and approved individually (primarily through third-party audits) and were later integrated into a site-wide ISMS/EMS, although each division still retains responsibility for its own environmental aspects and the EMPs that address those aspects.
+The ISMS/EMS was developed centrally for the entire laboratory, and many of the functions of the ISMS/EMS, such as document control and records management, were executed through a centralized, online management system.
+However, each division was given responsibility to analyze its own separate activities, products, and services; to identify the environmental aspects that were present in those activities, products, and services; to select those aspects that were significant; and, importantly, to define their EMPs and all the details that go into them such as operational controls, objectives and targets, performance indicators, roles, authorities and responsibilities, and training needs.
+These divisional subsystems were tested and approved individually (primarily through third-party audits) and were later integrated into a site-wide ISMS/EMS, although each division still retains responsibility for its own environmental aspects and the EMPs that address those aspects.